Lazy Luddite Log

 The shorter of my two flights eventually arrived at Marco Polo Airport in greater Venice on Saturday and I muddled my way onto a bus bound for Saint Lucia Station on the islands of classical Venice.
 What an amazing town of canals and laneways.
 The accumulated aromas of Italian cooking overpowered that of the briny lagoon.
 I had a few hours to just wander and even in that time discovered things like the La Maddalena Church with its Masonic look.

 I met with the Intrepid Travel group I was to be part of for a week.
 We were staying at the Hotel San Geremia and were soon allocated our rooms.
 Mine was on the top floor and so a holiday of stairways began.
-My window overlooked terracotta tiled roof towards a patch of trees behind the hotel.
+My window overlooked a terracotta tiled roof towards a patch of trees behind the hotel.
 That evening we reconvened for dinner at a restaurant chosen by our Italian guide.
 I ate some good pasta and we were entertained by an accordianist.

 I became familiar with some of our mixed group of tourists from North America and Australasia.
 We were of diverse backgrounds.
 Existing connections between members included partner, sibling and recurring travel companion.
 I feel like I was poitioned exactly between the younger and older halves of the group.
 Everyone was engaging and chatty once they got a chance.
 Some of them stayed out longer but I needed my sleep so crashed after dinner.

 Sunday started with me hunting for breakfast back at the station and then meeting with the group for a guided walk.
-We soon left the busy thoroughfare were were on and found outselves in an old Jewish ghetto.
+We soon left the busy thoroughfares and found outselves in an old Jewish ghetto.
 We were made aware of curios like the local rainwater wells in so many of the squares.
 We criss-crossed the Grand Canal by both gondola and the Ponta di Rialto bridge (just so we could).
 Our key destination was the Piazza San Marco from which we could see across the water to the palace of the Doge.
 Our guided tour ended abruptly with a surprise lunch of crostini with various toppings.
 This was covered by our tour fees but was one of many times I think some of us wished our guide would tell us a bit more in advance.

 Following a nap I then went on my own unguided walk.
 I started by visiting the park behind us - Parco Savorgnan - one of the few large patches of public green space on these compact islands.
 Then I had pizza in a cafe on the Cannaregio Canal while a gigantic gull begged from its waters.
 Later as dusk was gathering I crossed the Ponte degli Scalzi close to the station and got lost in some laneways that refused to ever run along the canal side.